coreos/terraform-azurerm-kubernetes/README.md

 # Install Tectonic on Azure with Terraform

-This guide deploys a Tectonic cluster on an Azure account.
+This module deploys a [Tectonic][tectonic] [Kubernetes][k8s] cluster on Azure using [Terraform][terraform].
+Tectonic is an enterprise-ready distribution of Kubernetes including automatic updates, monitoring and alerting, integration with common authentication regimes, and a graphical console for managing clusters in a web browser.

+This module can deploy either a complete Tectonic cluster, requiring a Tectonic license, or a "stock" Kubernetes cluster without Tectonic features.

 The Azure platform templates generally adhere to the standards defined by the project [conventions][conventions] and [generic platform requirements][generic].
-This document aims to clarify the implementation details specific to the Azure platform.
+This document clarifies the implementation details specific to the Azure platform.

 ## Prerequisites